MobleyLab/drug-computing/uci-pharmsci/README.md

 - **[How to use Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)**

 ## Requirements

+Exact steps for installing the software you need are detailed in [`getting-started.md`](getting-started.md), but for the ambitious, note you will want the following installed and working among other things:
 - [Anaconda Python](https://www.continuum.io/downloads): Anaconda is the leading open data science platform powered by Python.
 - [VMD](http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD): VMD is a molecular visualization program for displaying, animating, and analyzing large biomolecular systems using 3-D graphics and built-in scripting.
   - Recommended Tutorials: